 Dams, water tanks, streams and the like on a rural property used for commercial/rural purposes are not included in this definition.

-Do above ground pools require a building permit and fencing?
+Do above ground pools require a building permit and barriers?

-Yes, all swimming pools and spas with a depth over 300mm of water require compliant fencing.
-An above ground pool with non-climbable walls meeting the requirements of Part 8 of the Building Regulations 2012 may only require a pool fence and gate around the pump and ladder.
+Yes, all swimming pools and spas with a depth over 300mm of water require compliant safety barriers.
+An above ground pool with non-climbable walls meeting the requirements of Part 8 of the Building Regulations 2012 may only require a safety barrier and gate around the pump and ladder.

-Can I manufacture my own pool fencing components?
+Can I manufacture my own pool safety barrier components?